pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set of superficial features or functions.
-And if that were not enough, it is all too easy for us to be blinded by our own interpretations of the pieces that we think we see.
+And if that were not enough, it is all too easy for us to be blinded by our own interpretations of the features that we think we see.
 The Scholarly Commons is the convergence of all of these perspectives _and more_.
 But this does not mean it is undefinable or unknowable!